-The error is usually caused when you enter the wrong URL in the address bar, what is known as invalid syntax.
+The error is usually caused when you enter the wrong URL in the address bar, which is known as invalid syntax.
 This can be frustrating and a challenge when it comes to fixing the problem, as the codes represent complex relationships between the client and web app, web server, and multiple third-party web services.

-Usually, status codes in the 4xx category are client based error responses, and when you get one, it doesn’t necessarily mean it’s a client related issue i.e. your web browser or device you’re using to access the web.
+Usually, status codes in the 4xx category are client-based error responses, and when you get one, it doesn’t necessarily mean it’s a client-related issue i.e. your web browser or device you’re using to access the web.

-However, because the 400 Bad Request error usually stems from the client side, the issue has to be resolved from therein.
+However, because the 400 Bad Request error usually stems from the client-side, the issue has to be resolved from therein.

-Before trying the solutions below, make a thorough backup especially if you were making modifications to your site or app, so that you have a clean ground from which to test if the solutions below helped resolve the 400 Bad Request error.
+Before trying the solutions below, make a thorough backup especially if you were making modifications to your site or app so that you have a clean ground from which to test if the solutions below helped resolve the 400 Bad Request error.

 - Check your URL